thisolivier/StatSig-Tests/Statsig Test/ExperimentValue/README.md

 ## Example Code
 There's examples of reading Scalars, Arrays, Homogenous Dicts and Codable types in the ExperimentValueTests view.
 They all work.

+## Further Thoughts
+Statsig's Array support isn't fully mirrored, since it exposes any valid JSON array- meaning arbitrarily complex JSON objects can be added to an array, as well as heterogenious arrays (a mix of types).

+What we aren't supporint currently is empty arrays, and arrays containing objects.
+It should be trivial to support empty arrays, and simple to support the current codable techniques in arrays.

+I might get Codex to give it a shot.